Ernie's

-Ernie's was a restaurant in San Francisco, California.

-It debuted as a modest family-style Italian trattoria around the turn of the 20th century.
+Ernie's (1900–1995) was a restaurant in San Francisco, California.
+It began as a modest family-style Italian trattoria around the turn of the 20th century.
 It was located near the notorious Barbary Coast area of the city.
-In the 1950s it became known as a luxurious restaurant serving mostly traditional French cuisine.
-The interior had Victorian or fin-de-siècle bordello-like decor, featuring plush red wallpaper, heavy drapes, white linen, and formal waiters in black tuxedos.
-Writing in 1979, gastronome Roy Andries de Groot called it "unquestionably the most elegant, famous, finest, and luxurious restaurant in San Francisco and [it] is probably among the three or four greatest truly American restaurants in the country" that "can provide dinners of supreme elegance and luxury."
+In the 1950s, it became known as a luxurious restaurant serving mostly traditional French cuisine.
+The interior had Victorian or fin-de-siècle bordello-like decor, with plush red wallpaper, heavy drapes, white linen and formal waiters in black tuxedos.
+Writing in 1979, gastronome Roy Andries de Groot called it "unquestionably the most elegant, famous, finest, and luxurious restaurant in San Francisco and [it] is probably among the three or four greatest truly American restaurants in the country" that "can provide dinners of supreme elegance and luxury".